tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/48-linux-installation-native.md

   ::: info Note

   For a number of Linux distributions, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
-See Section 2.5.1, “Installing MySQL on Linux Using the MySQL Yum Repository” for details.

   :::

   For Red Hat and similar distributions, the MySQL distribution is divided into a number of separate packages, `mysql` for the client tools, `mysql-server` for the server and associated tools, and `mysql-libs` for the libraries.
 The libraries are required if you want to provide connectivity from different languages and environments such as Perl, Python and others.

-  To install, use the **yum** command to specify the packages that you want to install.
+  To install, use the `yum` command to specify the packages that you want to install.
 For example:

   ```
   #> yum install mysql mysql-server mysql-libs mysql-server